bemnet-21/requirement-analysis/README.md

 By using Use Case Diagrams, teams can more effectively plan, design, and communicate the expected functionality of the system, leading to smoother development and fewer misunderstandings.
 ![use case diagram](alx-booking-uc.png)
+## Acceptance Criteria

+**Acceptance Criteria** are a set of predefined conditions or requirements that a software product must meet in order to be considered complete and acceptable by the stakeholders, including business owners, users, and developers.
+These criteria are typically outlined during the requirement analysis phase and are critical in ensuring that the system delivers the desired functionality and meets business goals.

+### Importance of Acceptance Criteria in Requirement Analysis:

+1. **Clear Expectations:** Acceptance criteria provide clear and unambiguous definitions of what needs to be done.
+This clarity helps both the development team and the stakeholders to have a mutual understanding of the feature being developed and the end goal.

+2. **Scope Management:** Acceptance criteria help to define the boundaries of a feature, which prevents scope creep.
+By detailing what is in scope and what is not, they ensure that only the agreed-upon functionality is delivered.

+3. **Validation and Verification:** Acceptance criteria serve as a basis for testing the functionality of a system.
+They help to verify that the software meets the requirements and performs as expected.
+They also define the specific conditions under which the feature is considered complete.

+4. **Quality Assurance:** By having predefined criteria, acceptance criteria aid the quality assurance (QA) team in creating test cases and ensuring that the feature is thoroughly tested.
+This results in fewer defects and higher quality software.

+5. **Stakeholder Confidence:** Acceptance criteria allow stakeholders to know exactly what to expect from the feature and help ensure that their needs are met.
+This leads to greater confidence in the product.

+### Example of Acceptance Criteria: Checkout Feature in Booking Management System

+For the **Checkout** feature in a booking management system, the acceptance criteria might look like the following:

+- **User Login and Authentication:**
+   - The user must be logged in to proceed with the checkout.
+   - The system should verify the user’s identity using the stored username and password.

+- **Payment Information:**
+   - The user must provide valid payment details (credit/debit card, PayPal, etc.) before proceeding.
+   - The system must securely process payment details using an integrated payment gateway.
+   - The payment process should be completed within 5 seconds.

+- **Booking Confirmation:**
+   - Upon successful payment, the user should receive an email confirming their booking.
+   - The booking confirmation should include the property details, booking dates, and payment amount.

+- **Error Handling:**
+   - If the payment fails, the user must see an error message explaining the failure (e.g., “Insufficient funds” or “Payment method declined”).
+   - The user should be able to retry with a different payment method or update their payment details.

+- **Booking Modification:**
+   - Users should be able to modify the booking details (e.g., change dates) before the payment is processed.
+   - Once payment is processed, changes to the booking should not be allowed without customer support intervention.

+- **Performance:**
+   - The checkout process should load within 3 seconds.
+   - The system should handle at least 100 simultaneous checkouts without performance degradation.